Night at the Museum: Secret of the Tomb: Plot

 The group is joined by a wax figure of Sir Lancelot, who helps fight off aggressive museum exhibits like a Triceratops skeleton and a Xiangliu statue.
 The tablet's corrosion worsens, and the American exhibits begin experiencing side-effects such as stiffening limbs and memory reversion.
 The group finds Ahkmenrah's parents.
 They learn the tablet's power can be regenerated by moonlight, since it is empowered through the magic of Khonsu.
 Lancelot steals the tablet, mistaking it for the Holy Grail, and prepares to leave for Camelot.
 Tilly locks Larry and Laaa in the employee break room, but Attila helps them escape.
 Laaa remains behind to distract Tilly; they become attracted to each other.

 Lancelot crashes the musical Camelot starring Hugh Jackman and Alice Eve and is stunned to realize that unlike the other exhibits, Lancelot and Camelot are not real.
 Larry and the others chase Lancelot to the theatre's roof, where the corrosion almost consumes the entire tablet, turning the exhibits back into their lifeless forms.
 The group tells Lancelot that although Camelot never existed, he can have a life.
 Lancelot gives the tablet back, allowing Larry to straighten the pieces as the moonlight restores the tablet's power and the exhibits.
-As the American exhibits prepare to return home, they decide that Ahkmenrah and his tablet should stay at the London Museum with his parents, even though this means the New York exhibits will no longer come to life.
+As the American exhibits prepare to return home, they decide that Ahkmenrah and his tablet should stay at the British Museum with his parents, even though this means the New York exhibits will no longer come to life.
 Larry is upset, but they all inform him that they are at peace with their unanimous decision.
 Ahkmenrah thanks Larry for reuniting him with his family, and the exhibits go home.
-Back in New York, Larry spends some final moments with his friends and says goodbye to them before the sun rises, and then he leaves the museum for the last time.
+Back in New York, Larry spends some final moments with his friends and says goodbye to them before the sun rises, and then he leaves the museum for the last time as he and Nick go their own ways.

 Three years later, Larry now works as a school teacher after the museum rehired McPhee.
-Tilly, the new night guard, brings a traveling exhibit to New York in a collaboration with the Museum of Natural History.
+Tilly brings a traveling exhibit to New York in a collaboration with the museum.
 In McPhee's office, Tilly hands the tablet to McPhee, showing him its power and allowing the exhibits to awaken again as they throw a huge party.
 From across the street, Larry quietly observes the celebration and smiles.